 “It’s just amazing riding out there,” said Dan Crean, owner of Double Shot Cyclery a few miles away in Gunnison, Colorado.
 He said at Hartman you can get in 1,000 feet an hour of climbing on the rolling terrain.

-The town of 6,000 sucks in cyclists, some for the outdoor program at Western State University, and some for the 60 miles of singletrack that abounds a few miles from downtown.
+The town of 6,000 sucks in cyclists, some for the outdoor program at Western State University, and some for the 60 miles of singletrack that abounds a few miles from downtown at Hartman Rocks.
 It also helps that just a 45-minute drive north is Crested Butte’s galaxy of alpine trails.

 “It’s a great community for biking,” Crean said of Gunnison, set in a high desert valley with rolling terrain and rocky outcrops.
 “Everybody bikes to school, to work.
 There are a lot of closet racers out here too – people that never show up on a starting line, but would kill it in a race.”

-Speaking of racers, Dave Wiens, a legendary mountain bike racer and Mountain Bike Hall of Famer, and now legendary advocate for trails as the Executive Director of Gunnison Trails, says Hartman is among his favorite rides anywhere.
+Speaking of racers, legendary mountain bike racer and Mountain Bike Hall of Famer, Dave Wiens, also the former Executive Director of Gunnison Trails, and now Executive Director of the International Mountain Biking Association , says Hartman is among his favorite rides anywhere.

 “It’s fast, it’s flowy,” he said.
 “It’s a sea of sage brush with islands of granite.”